braingram/asdf_zarr/README.md

 The external storage example can be run with an unmodified asdf (however support for internal storage would need to be removed to allow this extension to work).

-Known issues:
-- fill_value and unwritten chunks: If a chunk is not written after creation the block will be uninitialized and in a bad state.
-It may be preferrable to use the fill_value (or a default) to write any unwritten blocks prior to release of the write context or to write all chunks with the fill value on creation (which would incur a potentially large io cost).